sirisian/ecmascript-types/README.md

 Typed arrays would be zero-ed at creation.
 That is the allocated memory would be set to all zeroes.

+Also all fixed-length typed arrays use a SharedArrayBuffer by default.

 ### Mixing Variable-length and Fixed-length Arrays

 ```js